Plymouth-Canton Community Schools is ready to welcome your child for Kindergarten!

 The 2019-2020 Kindergarten Registration will begin at your home school during the week of March 4-8.

-If registering AFTER March 8, 2019, please contact your home school for an appointment to register.
+If registering AFTER March 8, 2019, please CLICK HERE to make a registration appointment with your home school.

 The link to the boundary map to determine a student’s home school can be found here.